nicholasadamou/youbuildit.dev/README.md

 1. **Create a Stripe account:**
    - Go to [Stripe Dashboard](https://dashboard.stripe.com/)
    - Get your API keys from the Developers section
-   - Create products and prices for PRO/TEAM tiers
+   - Create products and prices for PRO tier
    - Set up webhooks endpoint: `/api/webhooks/stripe`

 2. **Add to your `.env` file:**